djeremiah/fsi-bpm-refarch/README.md

 ### A) [Register for IBM developer program](https://www.ibm.com/account/profile/us?page=reg)

-### B) Download IBM Installation Manager
+### B) Download IBM Installation Manager and WebSphere

-No matter what operating system you are running on for this project you will want to download the Linux x86_64 as the baseline docker image is 64bit Centos.
-Find and download the file matching following:
+Go to the [IBM WebSphere download page](http://www.ibm.com/developerworks/downloads/ws/wasdevelopers/), click Download, select the HTTP / Download Director option, and then continue.

+First download the Installation Manager for Linux x86_64.
+Note that you may be running this on another operating system, however the base docker image will be 64bit centos - so make sure you select the right file.

 ```
 Installation Manager for Linux x86_64 with WebSphere Application Server for Developers including Liberty, v8.5.5